 INDEX TO ALL NINE SECTIONS

-The Church Supposed To Be a Spectator Event?
+Is The Church Supposed To Be a Spectator Event?

 When most Christians think of church, a largely spectator event comes to mind.

-However, the concept of virtually inactive, mute believers would have been totally foreign to the early church.
-The New Testament teaches that gathering together with other Christians is to be a participatory and interactive event, where each person uses his God given spiritual gifts for the benefit, or building up, of the congregation as a whole.
+We are so used to this format that I wonder how many believers realize that the concept of virtually inactive, mute believers would have been totally foreign to the early church.
+In complete contrast to modern church services, the New Testament amply demonstrates that gathering together with other Christians was a participatory and interactive event, where each person used his God given spiritual gifts for the benefit or building up of the congregation as a whole.